python/cpython/Doc/library/enum.rst

 .. class:: IntFlag

-   :class:`IntFlag` is the same as :class:`Flag`, but its members are also integers and can be used anywhere that an integer can be used.
+   *IntFlag* is the same as :class:`Flag`, but its members are also integers and can be used anywhere that an integer can be used.

       >>> from enum import IntFlag, auto